giuseppe-maria-ingra/horse-trigger-box/README.md

-Shows a text that animates when highlighting or clicking on a cube.
+Button demo.
+Creates a button which, when clicked, will seem to change the color of a horse.
+Actually makes horses invisible / visible to change the color.

 ## Setup